-B. OUCC's Case-in-Chief.
-OUCC witnesses Lantrip, Krieger and Leader offered testimony in response to CEI South's requested relief.
-In summary, they recommended the Commission do the following: (1) Deny request to defer 20% of capital expenditures and TDSIC costs as a regulatory asset and recover over Petitioner's next two rate cases (instead requiring CEI South to defer the mandatory 20% deferral until its next base rate case filed after CEI South's Plan has begun and it has begun recovering its approved capital expenditures and TDSIC costs); (2) Require CEI South to update its tracker filings to ensure that the rider reflects base rate case revisions to cost of service, capital structure, cost of capital, and depreciation rates; (3) Allow Petitioner to record retirements of the utility plant against the accumulated depreciation, consistent with Cause No. 44910's caveat of netting of depreciation expense of retired assets against depreciation expense of the new capital investment; (4) Allow reconciliation of Cause No. 44910 TDSIC-13 and -14 filings through the rider updates filed under this cause, provided that such reconciliations are labelled clearly and distinctly; (5) Deny Petitioner's requested contingency factors and approve the OUCC's recommendation of a 10% factor; (6) Approve witness Leader's recommendations regarding inflation, wages, and security; (7) Deny TDSIC rate recovery of \$85 million of project estimates lacking quantifiable benefits, per witness Krieger's recommendations discussed in more detail below; (8) Require more appropriate and more accurate project estimates per witness Krieger's recommendations discussed in more detail below, and use its discretion to limit project approvals to those that are fully supported with complete and accurate cost estimates; and (9) Require CEI South to implement a filing schedule which alternates on a semi-annual basis between rate recovery and plan updates, consistent with what the Commission has approved in Cause Nos.
+OUCC's Case-in-Chief.
+OUCC witnesses Lantrip, Krieger and Leader R. offered testimony in response to CEI South's requested relief.
+In summary, they recommended the Commission do the following: (1) Deny request to defer 20% of capital expenditures and TDSIC costs as a regulatory asset and recover over Petitioner's next two rate cases; (2) Require CEI South to update its tracker filings to ensure that the rider reflects base rate case revisions to cost of service, capital structure, cost of capital, and depreciation rates; (3) Allow Petitioner to record retirements of the utility plant against the accumulated depreciation, consistent with Cause No. 44910's caveat of netting of depreciation expense of retired assets against depreciation expense of the new capital investment; (4) Allow reconciliation of Cause No. 44910 TDSIC-13 and -14 filings through the rider updates filed under this cause, provided that such reconciliations are labelled clearly and distinctly; (5) Deny Petitioner's requested contingency factors and approve the OUCC's recommendation of a 10% factor; (6) Approve witness Leader's recommendations regarding inflation, wages, and security; (7) Deny TDSIC rate recovery of \$85 million of project estimates lacking quantifiable benefits, per witness Krieger's recommendations discussed in more detail below; (8) Require more appropriate and more accurate project estimates per witness Krieger's recommendations discussed in more detail below, and use its discretion to limit project approvals to those that are fully supported with complete and accurate cost estimates; and (9) Require CEI South to implement a filing schedule which alternates on a semi-annual basis between rate recovery and plan updates, consistent with what the Commission has approved in Cause Nos.
 45264 and 45647.
 See Pub.
 Ex.
 1 at 23-24.